skynetservices/skydns1/README.md

 ## License
 The MIT License (MIT)

-Copyright © 2013 Erik St. Martin, Brian Ketelsen
+Copyright © 2014 The SkyDNS Authors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal